 All compensation amounts are to be reviewed annually for changes in the consumer price index (CPI) an adjusted accordingly.
-Compensation will be paid by the permit holder upon receiving an invoice from the Department or at the time of presentation of an Annual Work Programme, prior to commencing exploration/mining or mining operations with 3(a) being paid in advance and all other compensation under condition 3 being paid in arrears.
+Compensation will be paid by the permit holder upon receiving an invoice from the Department or at the time of presentation of an Annual Work Programme, prior to commencing exploration/mining or mining operations with 3(a) being paid in advance and all other compensation under Condition 3 being paid in arrears.
 All compensation is payable into a Department of Conservation trust account for Conservation purposes in the Hauraki - Waikato - Taranaki Region.

 COMPENSATION FOR ANY UNAUTHORISED DISTURBANCE

-The Minister of Conservation may require the Permit holder to pay additional compensation for any breaches of this Access arrangement and/or activities carried out by the Permit holder on the Land or on other adjoining or proximate land administered by the Department outside of the Land NOT authorised by this Access arrangement.
+The Minister of Conservation may require the Permit holder to pay additional compensation for any breaches of this Access Arrangement and/or activities carried out by the Permit holder on the Land or on other adjoining or proximate land administered by the Department outside of the Land NOT authorised by this Access Arrangement.
 Such additional compensation will be for an amount solely determined by the Minister of Conservation and should be paid by the Permit holder upon receiving an invoice.

 ADMINISTRATION COSTS